TV5 Network: 2016–present: Renewed strategy, pandemic, and partnership with Nine Media/RPN

 On October 1, 2016, Media5 president and former Gilas Pilipinas and PBA head coach Chot Reyes became the network's officer-in-charge, replacing the network's president for four years, Noel Lorenzana, who retired from his position on September 30.
 In the same year, the network halted production on entertainment programs after it shifted its strategy toward broadcasting American television shows and films dubbed in Filipino, and made a deal with filmmaker Brillante Mendoza to produce television films and series for the network.
 Sebastian Duterte, son of Philippine President Rodrigo Duterte, was recruited in January 2017 to star in the unscripted travel show Lakbai for his appeal to the millennial market.
 By February 2017, more than 100 employees were laid off on short notice, most of whom were members of the ABC Employees Union.

 On February 17, 2018, TV5 launched its new slogan, "Get It on 5!".
 Along the launch, the network also started its five-brand strategy, consisting of News5 (News), ESPN5 (Sports), On5 (Entertainment and other content), D5 Studio (Digital), and the newly revived Studio5 (Films and Originals).
 By March, the network made a deal with Netflix to stream its new action series Amo, directed by Mendoza, becoming the first Philippine-produced series on the platform.

+However, after retrenchment and privatization, TV5 retrenched 700 employees and stopped the production of TV5 sports and news programs (including ESPN5 and News5), its last TV5-produced program (including News and sports channel), on October 29, 2018, as TV5 started outsourcing news, sports and entertainment programs from Cignal TV and News5's entertainment and news department when TV5 took over the entire channel's airtime.

+On October 30, 2018, TV5 announced the axing of ESPN5 and News5, as TV5 Network took over the entire network's airtime.
+More than 700 employees were retrenched, effectively dissolves TV5's sports department.

 In October 2018, TV5 was acquired by MediaQuest Holdings and discontinued the use of the TV5 Novaliches facilities.

 On April 22, 2019, TV5 Network was granted a 25-year legislative franchise extension under Republic Act No. 11320, which lapsed into law after 30 days of inaction by President Duterte.
 The law grants TV5 Network a franchise to construct, install, operate, and maintain, for commercial purposes, radio broadcasting stations and television stations, including digital television systems, with the corresponding facilities such as relay stations, throughout the Philippines.

 After the retirement of Chot Reyes as TV5's president and CEO, he was replaced by Media5 President (TV5's sales and marketing arm) Jane Basas.

 On February 4, 2020, Robert P. Galang was appointed as the new president and CEO of TV5 Network and Cignal TV, replacing Basas, who was appointed as the new Chief Marketing Officer of Smart Communications.